brycegoh/hmpoc/readme.md

 ### MVP Philosophy

-While a traditional MVP for market validation might focus on a landing page with waitlist functionality, this POC demonstrates the core technical challenges and product experience of a skill exchange platform.
+To be honest, if this was my startup, a POC would be a nice looking landing page with clear value prop and a waitlist functionality.
+This way we test and validate before we build.

+However for the purposes of this POC, I will note my thoughts down below in terms of features.

 ### Core Focus: Matching

 The matching algorithm represents the most critical and technically challenging component of the platform.
-Unlike standard features such as authentication, messaging, or video calls (which have established solutions), the matching algorithm directly impacts:
+Unlike standard features such as authentication, messaging, or video calls (which are what I call "solved problems" and already have established solutions), the matching algorithm does not and yet it directly impacts:

 - **User Retention**: Poor matches lead to user churn
 - **Product Differentiation**: Unique matching capabilities create competitive advantage
 - **Technical Complexity**: Requires custom logic combining multiple data sources and ranking factors

+Therefore, from an engineering perspective, the matching algorithm is the blocker whereas the other components are most likely known to the other team members and relatively easy to divide and conquer.

 ## Matching Algorithm Architecture